apug123/friendly-eureka/README.md

 **What's your favorite way to treat yourself?**

-A nice massage and watching my favorite guilty pleasure shows.
+A deep tissue massage and watching my favorite guilty pleasure shows.

 ## This document, like me, is a work in progress
 I try to update it frequently and appreciate your feedback.